-There are many techniques to falling asleep and many ways to make yourself fall asleep when you’re suffering insomnia.
+There are many techniques to falling asleep and many ways to make yourself fall asleep when you’re experiencing insomnia.
 A comfortable mattress is a good place to start but managing any stress, anxiety, or health concerns is vital to sleeping well.

 Exercise and healthy eating are also crucial to keeping yourself happy and healthy.
 A stress-free mind and healthy body keeps your immune system strong and helps you sleep better at night.